xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 How can we combine a database cache source with a paged service source?
 There are some paged services that make our life a bit easier.
 For instance, if you are using a service API like Reddit, you don't have the page number concept, you have the concept of the page before and the page after some entity id.
-Suppose that you are listing the hottest posts associated to a subreddit (like in [one of the Google's examples](https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample)) and then, given a specific post, the API enables you to get the next and the previous page of that post.
+Suppose that you are listing the hottest posts associated to a subreddit (like in [one of Google's examples](https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample)) and then, given a specific post, the API enables you to get the next and the previous page of that post.
 That's great.
-Suppose that the post order cannot change, then we could save in the database all the posts with an index position.
+Suppose that the post order cannot change, then we could save all the posts in the database with an index position.
 Then we could use it to get the pages after and before your cached pages, and make the paging easy.

 That's cool, but what happens if our service API uses only an incremental page number strategy to implement the paging mechanism?
 Suppose that we have an incremental paged service, like the GitHub example presented in the [previous post] and we want to save the responses in a database source.
 It's hard to implement, we could save the item position and page number, but when an item is added all pages are updated, so it's not a good idea.
-In this post I show you how we can use the **[Fountain]** library to make it work.
+In this post I show you how we can use the **[Fountain]** library to get it to work.

 ## Paging strategy
 To make the pagination strategy work, **Fountain** needs two components:
 1. A `NetworkDataSourceAdapter<out ListResponse<Value>>` to fetch all pages.
-This component was presented in the previous post, it's a structure which contains all required operations to manage the pagination of a paged service, where the strategy is based on an incremental page number.
+This component was presented in the previous post.
+Tt's a structure which contains all required operations to manage the pagination of a paged service, where the strategy is based on an incremental page number.
 1. A [`CachedDataSourceAdapter`] to update the [`DataSource`].
 It's the interface that the library will use to take control of the [`DataSource`].

 <!--
-The pagination strategy that is using **Fountain** can be seen in the following image.
+The pagination strategy that **Fountain** is using can be seen in the following image.

 ***TODO: Add an image ***
 -->

 The paging strategy starts with an initial service data request.
 By default the initial data requested is three pages, but this value can be changed calling the [setInitialLoadSizeHint] method in the [PagedList.Config] configuration object.
-When the service data comes, all data is refreshed in the `DataSource` using the [`CachedDataSourceAdapter`].
+When the service data comes, all the data is refreshed in the `DataSource` using the [`CachedDataSourceAdapter`].
 Note that the [`Listing`] component will notify that the data changed.

 After that, the [Android Paging Library] will require pages when the local data is running low.